Online voting is a really, really bad idea

 You wouldn’t know that if you listened to representatives from Voatz, an app-based company that claims it can securely administer online elections.
 The company’s product requires users to upload a government photo ID, and then uses a video selfie along with fingerprint and face scans to verify voters’ identity.
 The company says it then records the user’s vote on an immutable blockchain, a technology that creates records on a distributed system, making manipulation of the data virtually impossible.
 Voatz boasts its system stores votes “on multiple, geographically diverse verifying servers,” and claims that their systems have been regularly tested by simulated hackings and audited by independent third parties.

 On Thursday, Sen. Ron Wyden (D-Ore.) called the company’s bluff, asking the Department of Defense and the National Security Agency to conduct a cybersecurity audit of the company.
-In a letter calling for the audit, Wyden says the company won’t release the results of its own security audits, and won’t even identify whoever it hired to conduct them.
+In a letter calling for the audit, Wyden says the company won’t release the results of its own security audits and won’t even identify whoever it hired to conduct them.
 “This level of secrecy hardly inspires confidence,” he writes, noting the DoD recently joined other federal agencies in issuing a statement affirming that Russia, China, Iran, and other “malicious actors” are actively working to attack US elections.

 An NSA spokesperson confirmed the agency had received the letter, but declined to comment further.
 The Department of Defense also confirmed receipt, saying it would respond to Wyden.